-FOR DETAILS OF NEXT FRIDAY’S LA PEINE, SCROLL DOWN TO 21st DECEMBER 2018
+FOR DETAILS OF THE NEXT LA PEINE, SCROLL DOWN TO FRIDAY, 15TH FEBRUARY 2019

 La Peine is the description for a loose collection of artists and activists meeting weekly in the West End.
 Mark originally started La Peine (approx. translation, ‘TROUBLE’ or ‘SORROW‘ or ‘PENALTY‘) in April 2015 at the Coach & Horses, Greek Street, Soho.
 Now at the Blue Posts,

 from August 2018, it has a new lease of life!

 The amygdala is a part of the brain involved in the processing of emotions such as fear, anger, and pleasure, and the memories of them Tyrell’s nieces

 Friday, from 4pm to at least 6.30pm, Blue Posts, 22 Berwick Street, Soho

 Ginty & Paul came after the photo shoot

 The old La Peine Guernica image, replaced by Napoleon!

 Mark apologies in advance due to ill health, but he shall be reborn the following Friday – with a vengeance!
 An Avenging Angel!

 And please view his rfforts from his sick bed, a month of labour, ‘MY MOTHER – a video tribute’ in last week’s entry